Difference Between Redis and RDBMS

 Type of data stored

-Redis is usually used for storing very small textual data that needs to be accessed, modified, and inserted quickly.
+Redis is used for storing very small textual data that needs to be accessed, modified, and inserted quickly.
 You will receive an error if you try to write bulk data beyond the memory available.

 An RDBMS can hold large amounts of data that are less frequently utilized and are not expected to operate at high speeds.